scriptrdotio/howto/mqtt/subscribe_to_remote_mqtt.md

 The bridge uses the endpoint definition to subscribe to the remote topic and convey any received message to the channel, which will broadcast it to all of its subscriber.

-## Read the incoming messages in the subscriber script

 To create a bridge,

 - In the [workspace](https://www.scriptr.io/workspace), click on your username in the top-right corner of the screen and select **Settings**